-- (9) All this have I seen, and applied my heart to every work that is done under the sun: there is a time in which one man rules over another to his own hurt. - (10) And so I saw the wicked buried, who had come and gone from the place of the holy, and they were forgotten in the city where they had so done: this is also vanity. - (11) Because sentence is not executed speedily against an evil work, therefore the heart of the sons of men is fully set in them to do evil. - (12) Though a sinner does evil a hundred times, and his days are prolonged, yet surely I know that it shall be well with those who fear {reverence} God, who fear before Him: - (13) But it will not be well with the wicked, neither will he prolong his days, which are as a shadow; because he does not fear {reverence} God. - (14) There is a vanity which is done upon the earth; that there are just men, to whom it happens according to the work of the wicked; again, there are wicked men, to whom it happens according to the work of the righteous: I said that this also is vanity. - (15) Then I commended joy, because a man has no better thing under the sun, than to eat, and to drink, and to be merry: because his labor the days of his life will stay with him, which God gives him under the sun. - (16) When I applied my heart to know wisdom, and to see the business that is done upon the earth: (because also there is that one who neither day nor night sees sleep with his eyes: )
+- (6) Because to every purpose there is time and judgment, therefore the misery of man is great upon him. - (7) Because he does not know that which will be: because who can tell him when it will be? - (8) There is no man who has power over the spirit to retain the spirit; neither does he have power in the day of death: and there is no discharge in that war; neither will wickedness deliver those who are given to it. - (9) All this have I seen, and applied my heart to every work that is done under the sun: there is a time in which one man rules over another to his own hurt. - (10) And so I saw the wicked buried, who had come and gone from the place of the holy, and they were forgotten in the city where they had so done: this is also vanity. - (11) Because sentence is not executed speedily against an evil work, therefore the heart of the sons of men is fully set in them to do evil. - (12) Though a sinner does evil a hundred times, and his days are prolonged, yet surely I know that it shall be well with those who fear {reverence} God, who fear before Him: - (13) But it will not be well with the wicked, neither will he prolong his days, which are as a shadow; because he does not fear {reverence} God.

-(17) Then I saw all the work of God, that a man cannot find out the work that is done under the sun: because though a man labors to seek it out, yet he will not find it; yes further; though a wise man thinks to know it, yet he will not be able to find it.
+- (14) There is a vanity which is done upon the earth; that there be just men, unto whom it happeneth according to the work of the wicked; again, there be wicked men, to whom it happeneth according to the work of the righteous: I said that this also is vanity. - (15) Then I commended mirth, because a man hath no better thing under the sun, than to eat, and to drink, and to be merry: for that shall abide with him of his labour the days of his life, which God giveth him under the sun. - (16) When I applied mine heart to know wisdom, and to see the business that is done upon the earth: (for also there is that neither day nor night seeth sleep with his eyes:) - (17) Then I beheld all the work of God, that a man cannot find out the work that is done under the sun: because though a man labour to seek it out, yet he shall not find it; yea further; though a wise man think to know it, yet shall he not be able to find it.